 - Panelboard designation and location (i.e. room number). - Voltage, phase, frequency, number of poles, and minimum interrupting rating. - Main amperes indicating main breakers or lugs only. - Surface or flush mounting. - Circuit number, wire size, breaker trip, connected load, and identification of load associated with each branch or feeder.
 Provide the specific identification of load.
-For example, do not merely indicate "Lighting," but rather "Lighting, Room 102" for the directory marking. - Total connected load (calculated load) of all circuits. - Any special breaker requirements such as GFI or SWD.
+For example, do not merely indicate "Lighting," but rather "Lighting, Room 102" for the directory marking. - Total connected load (calculated load) including demand factors of all circuits. - Any special breaker requirements such as GFCI, AFCI, SWD, adjustable trip, 100% rated.